gasduster99/sppComp/try1/try1_2.md

 ## Priors

-To complete the bayesian formulation of this model, priors are expressed in a largly diffuse manner.
+To complete the Bayesian formulation of this model, priors are expressed in a largely diffuse manner.

 $$\beta_0 \propto 1$$
 $$\left\{\beta^{(s)}_j, \beta^{(p)}_k, \beta^{(g)}_l\right\} \sim N(0, 32^2)$$

-Since the $\beta_0$ reference level is choosen arbitarily, with no conception of which values it may take, no restrictions are placed on the value of the intercept.
-The species ($\beta^{(s)}_j$), port-complex ($\beta^{(p)}_k$), and gear-group ($\beta^{(g)}_l$) offests are assigned diffuse normal priors.
+Since the $\beta_0$ reference level is chosen arbitrarily, with no conception of which values it may take, no restrictions are placed on the value of the intercept.
+The species ($\beta^{(s)}_j$), port-complex ($\beta^{(p)}_k$), and gear-group ($\beta^{(g)}_l$) offsets are assigned diffuse normal priors.
 The large fixed values of the prior variance hyperparameters produce behavior similar to classical fixed effect models for species, port-complex, and gear- group parameters.